muratozenc/basic-tetris/README.md

 # basic-tetris
-a basic tetris game in javascript
+a basic tetris game in javascript. just open the HTML file in your browser